alanesq/CameraWifiMotion/README.md

   <td><img src="/Images/screen2.png" /></td>
 </tr></table>

+LATEST NEWS!!!
+It seems there is now a motherboard available for the esp32cam which should make it as easy to use as any other esp development board :-)
+Search eBay for "esp32cam mb"

 Tips / Mods:
 These cheap cameras are surprisingly good apart from very poor performance in low light conditions, I have done all I can in software to improve this but if you want to use the cameras in anything other than full daylight you need to fit a